sandeeppanda92/aib-data/md/careers/senior-software-engineer-voyager.md

 * Review pull requests and provide valuable feedback to members of the team and open source contributors.
 * Participate in discussion about architecture, security, and performance.
 * Mentor other engineers and support the growth and health of the team.
+* Review pull requests and provide valuable feedback to members of the team and open source contributors.

 ## What we offer:
 * The opportunity to build the future of the internet.